Mengmouxu/SceneGen/README.md

 cd evalscene
 bash eval_scenegen.sh
 ```
 Make sure to have the processed 3D-FUTURE dataset and the rendered images in place as described in the Dataset section and the evaluation configs in `evalscene/configs/test/scene_evaluation_scenegen.yaml` set correctly.
-Then the evaluation script will compute metrics between the normalized generated scenes and ground truth.
+Then the evaluation script will compute metrics between the normalized generated scenes and the ground truth.

-Some packages used in evaluation require additional installation.
-Please install the packages: `torchmetrics`, `lpips`, `clip` and `probreg` via pip.
+Some packages used in the evaluation require additional installation.
+Please install the packages: `torchmetrics`, `lpips`, `clip`, and `probreg` via pip.

 ## 📜 Citation
 If you use this code and data for your research or project, please cite: